Snoopsie1/test_sp1/README.md

 Step 23: Turn off the water in your sink with your empty hand.
 Step 24: Place the toothbrush back where you found it.
 Step 25: You are done C:

+<h2>3.
+Give your thoughts</h2>
+Q: *What was positive and good about using TDD?*
+A:
+Improved Code Quality: By encouraging to writing tests first, which leads to more reliable and maintainable code.

+Early Issue Detection: It helps catch bugs and issues early in the development process, reducing the cost of fixing them later.

+Clear Requirements: Forces us to define clear requirements and specifications for their code.

+Documentation: Tests serve as documentation and examples of how code should be used.

+Confidence: We gain confidence in our code's correctness because it's continuously tested.

+Refactoring Safety: Makes it safer to refactor code, knowing that tests will catch regressions.

+Collaboration: It fosters collaboration by providing a clear understanding of code behavior.

+Productivity: In the long run, it can lead to faster development and fewer defects.

+Q: _What was annoying or difficult?_
+A:
+Initial Learning Curve: It may be challenging to adopt initially, as it requires a mindset shift and learning new practices.

+Time-Consuming: Writing tests before code can be time-consuming, especially for complex systems.

+Maintenance Overhead: Maintaining a large suite of tests can be cumbersome and time-intensive.

+Resistance: Some team members may resist to this development-style due to the perceived added workload.

+Test Dependency: Tests can become overly dependent on implementation details, making refactoring harder.

+Incomplete Coverage: Achieving complete test coverage can be difficult, leading to potential blind spots.

+Continuous Discipline: Staying disciplined in writing tests for every piece of code can be challenging.

+Q: _What surprised you?_
+A: It feels like _double-work_.
+However it helps me be more confident with the code that I have produced

+Q: _Did TDD help you write some tests you wouldn’t otherwise have thought of?_
+A: It helped me write tests for what would be unthinkable inputs.
+Like I would never in a million years think about how a function that takes 2 numbers, and add them together, would react to non-number inputs.
+Or the same with Roman numeral convert.
+And how it would react to non-roman-numeral inputs